 Carlos Echeverria & Sons Dairy

 Recipient of funding from the California Department of Food and Agriculture (CDFA) and the California Energy Commission (CEC), this double-lined, covered lagoon digester will produce 1 MW of electricity.
-Waste engine heat will be used to cool milk and produce hot water.
+Waste engine heat is used to cool milk and produce hot water.

-Recipient of funding from CDFA and CEC, this double-lined, covered lagoon digester will produce 1 MW of electricity.
-It is also one of the anchor dairies in the Kern Cluster, with the goal to produce vehicle fuel as well as electricity.
+Recipient of funding from CDFA and CEC, this double-lined, covered lagoon digester produces 1 MW of electricity.
+It is also one of the anchor dairies in the Kern Cluster, producing vehicle fuel as well as electricity.

 Old River Road Dairy

 The Old River project is a 2 MW, two cell, double-lined lagoon digester and is the largest in the state.
 At this project CalBio and 4Creeks significantly advanced their design, informing the next generation of 4Creeks and CalBio digesters.

 CalBio’s first project, this 600kW facility is located outside of Bakersfield.
 It was one of the first double-lined covered lagoon digester’s in the state.